 Use a vegetarian dashi stock to make this dish suitable for vegetarians!
 I have a kombu and shiitake dashi recipe here.

-Here are the detailed instructions on how to make agedashi tofu in a delicious homemade sauce.
-For ingredient quantities and basic instructions, scroll down to the recipe card below.
+Here are my step-by-step instructions for how to make Agedashi Tofu at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 The first step is to remove the excess water from the tofu.
-Many people like to press it by placing something heavy on top, but this takes a bit of time so I opt for a shortcut here!
+Many people like to press it by placing something heavy on top, but this takes some time, so I opt for a shortcut here!

 When making deep-fried tofu, many people are afraid of splashing oil when putting the tofu into the oil.
 While it's true that it can splash, you can easily avoid it by draining water from tofu properly.